Essential Study Program Details

 A letter of motivation with a maximum of 450 words is a mandatory for application submission.
 The letter has to include the following aspects:

-- importance of the study program for the future professional or academic career and the interest in a the successful completation of the study program.
+- Importance of the study program for the future professional or academic career

 - English instructions and examinations exclusivly,